mountainflaw/hacker_rgfx/README.md

 - Removed course-specific camera processing *
 - Ability to set Mario's movement speed when hanging from a ceiling *
 - Tighter hanging controls (Mario will face the direction of the analog stick directly while hanging from a ceiling) *
-- reonucam3: custom camera by Reonu.
-This is included as a .patch file in the enhancements folder, you need to apply it if you want this camera.
-  This video shows a rundown of the features: https://youtu.be/TQNkznX9Z3k
 - Ability to disable Mario getting suck in snow or sand

 **Hacker QOL:**